-Academic Year Full-Time staff (who are not in a temporary status and who are regularly scheduled to work 30 hours or more per week for 9 or 10 months during the academic year) are granted an annual vacation according to the same schedule with the amount of vacation time being 9/12 or 10/12 of the vacation time given to a Regular Full-Time employee.
+Eligibility for movement to the next level of vacation length is calculated from the anniversary of the employee's date of hire.
+Academic Year, Full-Time staff (who are not in a temporary status and who are regularly scheduled to work 30 hours or more per week for 9 or 10 months during the academic year) are granted an annual vacation according to the same schedule with the amount of vacation time being 9/12 or 10/12 of the vacation time given to a Regular Full-Time employee.

 Each employee's vacation time accrues on a monthly basis.
 This rate of vacation accrual is calculated by taking the total number of annual vacation hours allowed, dividing by 12, and multiplying by the number of months employed during a fiscal year.
 If an employee begins employment after the 15th of the month, that employee will begin vacation accrual the following month.
+Vacation balances do not carryover so any unused vacation as of June 30th of each fiscal year will be forfeited unless extenuating circumstances arise.
+The new year accrual begins on July 1st of each fiscal year.
+All projected vacation hours for the year are loaded on this date.
+However, these hours are earned each month, not all at the beginning of the fiscal year.